 Searches for similar user names and, prints the exact matches.

 def search(m): driver.get("https://www.linkedin.com/feed/") search=driver.find_element_by_xpath("//*[@id=\"ember41\"]/input") search.send_keys(m,"\n") time.sleep(5) print("Seraching",m) res= for a in driver.find_elements_by_xpath('.//a'): res.append(a.get_attribute("href")) n="" n=m.lower() n=n.replace(" ","-") print(n) for i in range (len(res)): if n in res[i]: print(res[i])

 for i in range(len(s)): z=s[i] search(z)

-This method also collects Fake Profiles on LinkedIn but focuses only on one name with more results like 50-70 links per search because I managed to actually go through all the search results pages and gather more information for a search query
+This code too collects profiles but, focuses entirely on one name with more results like 50-70 links per search, by visiting through all the search results pages and thus gathering more profile data per search query.

 m="Jeff Bezos" final_list=